Miluk language: Obliques

 The morpheme tə marks an oblique or possessive, which occurs throughout the Salish language family.
 The following two example reveals -tə acting as the oblique marker.

-Complements

-Arguments are often fronted in Miluk and uses presentational construction.
-This is used while telling stories, to bring attention to the subject of the story.
-The following examples are of the presentational construction, with the presented construction bolded.

-Endangerment
+Status

-The Miluk dialect of the Coosan language is now extinct.
+The Miluk language is now extinct.
 The last speakers were two sisters, Lolly Hotchkiss and Daisy Wasson Codding.
 The two worked with a linguist in 1953 to record words from the language but the two were not fluent in adulthood, and had trouble remembering words.
-The last fluent speaker was Annie Miner Peterson, who knew both the Miluk and Hanis dialect.
+The last native speaker was Annie Miner Peterson, who knew both Miluk and Hanis.
 Annie Peterson's first language was Miluk, and in 1930, Annie Miner Peterson began working with Melville Jacobs and the two produced two volumes of texts in both dialects of Coos.
 Coos Narrative and Ethnographic Texts and Coos Myth Texts were the two publications were published, but the two publications did not have any linguistic analysis.
 The books only provided English translations to the texts.